 Google Chromebooks are extremely popular among users who primarily use the cloud to store their documents, pictures and mostly need some sort of a cheap laptop to browse the web.
 In some way they mark the resurgence of netbooks who died a slow death with the advent of tablets.
 One major distinction is that Chromebooks are not just scaled down Windows computers but come with Google’s own proprietary Chrome OS which is based on Linux.
 There’s no spinning harddrive – every Chromebook comes with flash drives.
 After all you’re supposed to use the cloud for everything according to Google.

-Chromebooks can be purchased on Amazon between $200 and $400.
+Chromebooks can be purchased on Amazon between 200 Euros and 400 Euros.
 The Acer C720 (advertisement) is pretty popular right now.
 Samsung also makes some really nice looking ones.

 So the question that begs to be answered: Can we use a Chromebook as a music server?
 From what I’ve heard it is totally possible.
 I’ve yet to personally try it out so take my advice with a grain of salt :)

 All Chromebooks are equipped with USB ports.
 You can hook up an external USB DAC to your Chromebook and the music starts playing.
 I’ve received positive feedback from users who got their JDS Labs ODAC up and running.
 The Chrome OS kernel apparently also supports FLAC (standard CD quality and high-resolution formats).
 With Google’s built-in music player app you can easily send music straight to your external DAC.